- Editing file extensions should be done carefully to ensure they do not become corrupted or unusable on the computer.

 - Navigate and select the file.

 - Click the View menu and in the Show/hide section deselect File name and extension.

 2. Select the Hide extensions for known file types Option

-- Then select the Hide extensions for known file types option in the snapshot directly below.
+- Select the View tab, and select the Hide extensions for known file types option.

 - Press the OK button.